 In 2010, I started practicing hot yoga.
 I came to yoga for the physical practice, seeking strength, flexibility, balance, and symmetry.
 What I discovered was something much more profound.

 I noticed significant energetic shifts.
 I noticed that the more I practiced, the more I wanted to practice.
-I noticed that I started to fall apart when I didn’t make time to practice.
+I noticed that I started to fall apart when I didn’t practice.
 What was happening?
 Why did I feel so different every time I walked out of the studio?
 Why did I exit class feeling not only physically transformed, but more emotionally and mentally equipped to deal with many of the “issues” I went to the studio to escape?

 I was fascinated.
 And hooked.
 And so, I began studying yoga, the eight limbs, and yoga philosophy.
 It blew my mind.
 There were so many avenues to pursue that I entered teacher training in 2016 purely to find structure for my learning.
 A few days into training I had learned so much and yet, I was astounded by what was left to uncover.
 It was the beginning of a devotion to this pursuit.
 As a result of this learning, I started living with a deeper awakening that brought less self-judgment and more joy, satisfaction, and gratitude.
 The journey toward finding a better “workout” became a journey towards my “work-in”.
 And the journey continues . . .